-In addition, the state, on prior occasions, has successfully impeached a witness by inviting the jury to draw inferences from the witness' use of marijuana, and our Supreme Court has endorsed such a practice.
-In State v.
+In addition, the state, on prior occasions, has successfully impeached a witness by inviting the jury to draw inferences from the witness' use of marijuana, a practice our Supreme Court has endorsed.
+In Statev.
 Person, 215 Conn.
 653, 577 A.2d 1036 (1990), cert. denied, 498 U.S. 1048, 111 S. Ct.
 756, 112 L. Ed.
-2d 776 (1991), the state's attorney had questioned a defense witness about his use of marijuana.
-Justifying this line of questioning, the state's attorney argued: "It's highly relevant.
+2d 776 (1991), the state's attorney asked questions of a defense witness, Mercier, about his use of marijuana.
+Justifying this line of questioning, the state's attorney stated: "It's highly relevant.
 I claim that as highly relevant.
 He has testified as far as perceptions of what he observed, what he heard, what he saw, his observations.
 And, my point here is that he was not in complete control of his faculties" (Emphasis added; internal quotation marks omitted.)
 Id., 661 n.4.
-Our Supreme Court noted that the state "sought to raise doubt as to [the witness'] ability to observe and perceive events, an entirely permissible subject" Id., 661.
-In addition, our Supreme Court noted in Person that "[t]he prosecutor may not express his own opinion, either directly or indirectly, as to the credibility of witnesses."
+The Supreme Court noted that the state "sought to raise doubt as to Mercier's ability to observe and perceive events, an entirely permissible subject" Id., 661.
+In addition, the Supreme Court noted in Person that "[t]he prosecutor may not express his own opinion, either directly or indirectly, as to the credibility of witnesses."
 (Emphasis added; internal quotation marks omitted.)
 Id., 666 n.8.

 Prior to the Supreme Court's decision in Person, this court considered the use of testimony about drug use for impeachment purposes in State v.
 Person, 20 Conn.
 App.
 115, 564 A.2d 626 (1989), aff'd, 215 Conn.
 653, 577 A.2d 1036 (1990), cert. denied, 498 U.S. 1048, 111 S. Ct.
 756, 112 L. Ed.
 2d 776 (1991).
-In Person, we stated that, "[t]he prosecutor's initial purpose in questioning [the witness] regarding his use of marijuana was to impeach his credibility by casting doubt on his ability to perceive and recall the events that were the subject of his testimony.
+We stated: "The prosecutor's initial purpose in questioning Mercier regarding his use of marijuana was to impeach his credibility by casting doubt on his ability to perceive and recall the events that were the subject of his testimony.
 The capacity of a witness to observe, recollect and narrate an occurrence is a proper subject of inquiry on cross-examination. . . .
-Consumption of alcohol or drugs obviously can impair an individual's ability to perceive and recall accurately" (Citation omitted; emphasis added.)
+Consumption of alcohol or drugs obviously can impair an individual's ability to perceive" (Citations omitted; and recall accurately emphasis added.)
 Id.
 121-22.

-Where the issue of impeaching a witness' credibility by his drug or alcohol use has arisen in the past, neither this court nor our Supreme Court has required, as a predicate, that an expert witness instruct the jury as to the effects of alcohol or drugs on the witness' ability to perceive and recall events.
-This has been true whether the drug in question was alcohol, marijuana or cocaine.
+In no case in which the issue of impeaching a witness'

+credibility by his drug or alcohol use has arisen has either this court or our Supreme Court required, as a predicate, that the jury be instructed by an expert witness on the effects of the alcohol or drug use on the witness' ability to perceive and recall events.
+This has been true whether the "drug" in question was alcohol, marijuana or cocaine.

-There have been a number of cases in which both this court and our Supreme Court have held that ordinary people, namely, jurors, can judge for themselves whether a witness' admitted use of drugs would, in their opinion, affect that witness' credibility.
-"The trier of fact need not close its eyes to matters of common knowledge solely because the evidence includes no expert testimony on these matters."
+There have been a number of cases in which both this court and our Supreme Court have held that ordinary people, namely, jurors, can judge for themselves whether a witness' admitted use of drugs would, in their opinion, affect the witness' credibility.
+"The trier of fact need not close its eyes to matters of common knowledge solely because the evidence includes no expert testimony on those matters."
 (Emphasis added.)
 Way v.
 Pavent, 179 Conn.
 377, 380, 426 A.2d 780 (1979).
 In Way, the plaintiff had consumed ten glasses of beer and, without any expert testimony, the Supreme Court approved of permitting the jury to draw its own inferences on the effects of that quantity of alcohol, finding it to be a "[matter] of common knowledge" Id.